vorotina/design/README.md

 ```
 cox install
 ```
-Cox will also install all 'dependencies' from module's package.json insile the module (not 'devDependencies')
+Cox will also install all 'dependencies' from module's package.json inside the module (not 'devDependencies')

 #### Init module in PrepareViewCommand
 ```